Stiff or painful joints can be frustrating when you want to exercise. But staying active is essential for maintaining joint health.

 kayaking or canoeing

 Kayaking and canoeing are both low-impact activities that can improve aerobic fitness, strength, and flexibility.
-Both activities involve paddling a small craft through water, but the main difference is that kayaks are enclosed while canoes are open.
+Both activities involve paddling a small craft across water, but the main difference is that kayaks are enclosed while canoes are open.

 Since the paddling movements are done sitting down, there’s a reduced risk of injury to joints and tissues in the lower body.
 Other benefits of kayaking and canoeing include increased muscle strength, improved cardiovascular fitness, and the peaceful, meditative nature of the activity.